manasg/gae-log-fetcher/README.md

 Json_Event is nice - as it saves a tonne of cycles on filtering etc. To know more about it - http://cookbook.logstash.net/recipes/apache-json-logs/

+*** Another way to simulate it - try fetching logs from a past time period (more than 100M).
+This restriction happens even if you have billing + log retention set to 30 days.